A Heavy Traffic Theory of Matching Queues

-The primary reason for considering the limiting regime is to understand the stationary behaviour even when we are unable to explicitly find it.
-Therefore, in the next section, we consider the two-sided queue under general arrivals and a general pricing policy.
+The primary reason for considering the limiting regimes is to understand the stationary behavior even when we are unable to explicitly find it.
+Therefore, in the rest of the paper, we consider the matching queue under general arrivals and a general pricing policy.